kermarrecg/fSWp/README.md

 ## Installation

-Each folder contains a main which name starts always with "sAPplication".
+Each folder contains a main.
+Its name starts always with "sAPplication".
 Time series corresponding to the model are saved in ".txt format and can be found in each folder.

 Steps for running the software: